 Corked: Describes a wine having the off-putting, musty, moldy-newspaper flavor and aroma and dry aftertaste caused by a tainted cork.

-Coulure: During flowering in the spring, wind and rain as well as chemical deficiencies can keep grapevine flowers from being properly fertilized, causing these flowers to drop off the cluster.
-This dropping of flowers is called coulure, or shatter.
+Coulure: Also known as "shatter."
+During flowering in the spring, wind and rain as well as chemical deficiencies can keep grapevine flowers from being properly fertilized, causing these flowers to drop off the cluster.
+This dropping of flowers is called coulure.
 Since each flower is responsible for a grape, the cluster of grapes that eventually forms is loose and missing grapes.
 If the improperly fertilized flower stays attached, it produces a puny, seedless grape called a "shot" grape.
 Although the yield is reduced, there is a corresponding benefit—loose clusters that allow for increased air circulation are less susceptible to rot in humid conditions.

 Crisp: Describes a wine with moderately high acidity; refreshing and bright with a clean finish.